Lydian and Locrian: Dreamy vs. Unsettling Scales

 - Dreams and fantasy sequences

 John Williams uses Lydian frequently in his scores.
-The opening theme of The Simpsons (Danny Elfman) is one of the most recognisable Lydian melodies in popular culture.
+The opening theme of The Simpsons (Danny Elfman) is one of the most recognizable Lydian melodies in popular culture.

 Lydian’s Diatonic Chords